Home Sellers Are Browsing Your Site, Looking For A Good Agent…

 - There’s more to an offer than price

 These letters are designed for your autoresponder – to be sent after your visitor opts in to get an automated market analysis.
 If you don’t offer that function, you can simply invite them to opt in.

 In my thank you letter to you I include two suggestions for “invitation” copy for your website.

 By the time the final letter arrives, serious sellers should have already contacted you.
 But just in case, the final letter says you’ll be glad to show them your entire marketing plan and presents an offer for them to call you any time with questions.

 Could you write these letters yourself?
-Of course - if you have time and write well.
-But, if you haven't done it yet, you probably won't.
+Of course – if you have time and write well.
+But, if you haven’t done it yet, you probably won’t.
 So save yourself hours of aggravation and re-writes.
-Instead of going the DIY route, use your time to set the letters up in your autoresponder and install the opt-in box on 2 or 3 pages of your website.
+Instead of going the DIY route, use your time to upload these letters to your autoresponder and to install the opt-in box on 2 or 3 pages of your website.

 Just one new correctly priced listing will pay for these letters many times over, so what are you waiting for?

 Only $97 for all 18 letters, plus my suggestions for your website “invitation” copy.

 Give your website visitors a reason to keep remembering your name and your face.

 Give them good advice that will help them understand the process and set you both up for a successful listing and sale.